keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 <!-- Conclusion -->
 It's understandable to be afraid of leaning on others.
+It's isn't something that is particularly taught or encouraged.
 However, not letting yourself be helped or not even helping yourself is an impediment if not something that will make you weaker.
+It is the avoidance of the reality of your situation that is encouraged by the fear of weakness or fear of accepting help/love.
+It is only through the engagement with this reality that you can overcome this fear from where you are.